fullstack-build/tslog/README.md

 ### <a name="life_cycle"></a>Lifecycle of a log message

 Every incoming log message runs through a number of steps before being displayed or handed over to a "transport".
-Every steps can be overwritten and adjusted.
+Every step can be overwritten and adjusted.

 ![tslog pretty output](https://raw.githubusercontent.com/fullstack-build/tslog/master/docs/assets/tslog_lifesycle.png "tslog: life cycle of a log message")

 - **log message** Log message comes in through the `BaseLogger.log()` method
 - **mask** If masking is configured, log message gets recursively masked
 - **toLogObj** Log message gets transformed into a log object: A default typed log object can be passed to constructor as a second parameter and will be cloned and enriched with the incoming log parameters.
 Error properties will be handled accordingly.
 If there is only one log property, and it's an object, both objects (cloned default `logObj` as well as the log property object will be merged.)
-Are there more than one, they will be pu into properties called "0", "1", ... and so on.
+If there are more than one, they will be put into properties called "0", "1", ... and so on.
 Alternatively, log message properties can be put into a property with a name configured with the `argumentsArrayName` setting.
 - **addMetaToLogObj** Additional meta information, like the source code position of the log will be gathered and added to the `_meta` property or any other one configured with the setting `metaProperty`.
 - **format** In case of "pretty" configuration, a log object will be formatted based on the templates configured in settings.
 Meta will be formatted by the method `_prettyFormatLogObjMeta` and the actual log payload will be formatted by `prettyFormatLogObj`.
 Both steps can be overwritten with the settings `formatMeta` and `formatMeta`.
 - **transport** Last step is to "transport" a log message to every attached transport from the setting `attachedTransports`.
 Last step is the actual transport, either JSON (`transportJSON`), formatted (`transportFormatted`) or omitted, if its set to "hidden".
 Both default transports can also be overwritten by the corresponding setting.